diskoverdata/diskover-docs/source_files/install_indexers_alternate_dircache.md

 #### Corrupt sqlite db

 If you see this Traceback error when starting a scan, the sqlite db has become corrupt.
-This can happen if previous scans did not close and write out the in-memory database (when using sqlite in memory).
+This can happen if previous scans got interupted abruptly, did not close and write out the database successfully to disk.

 ```
 sqlite3.DatabaseError: file is encrypted or is not a database